tuxtof/labs/vdi_ahv/lab11.rst

 .. figure:: http://s3.nutanixworkshops.com/vdi_ahv/lab11/37.png

-Observe the pre-populated information such as executable path on the **Location** tab.
+Note the pre-populated information such as executable path on the **Location** tab.
 Explore the additional configuration options, such as the ability to add shortcuts to a user's desktop, limit visibility or simultaneous instances (which may be necessary for licensing compliance).

 Click **OK**.